pakoito/wargames/smalltricks/RULES_FULL.md

 This game is played to have fun.
 Don't be that person.

-## Games, Rounds and Turns
+## Games, Rounds and Phases

 Pick a First and Second Faction for the Game.
 These alternate between Games of a Matches.
 Pick or roll the First Faction for the first Game.

 Each Game is played in Rounds.
-A Round consists of 3 phases: the First Faction Turn, the Second Faction turn, and the Resolution Turn.
+A Round consists of 3 phases: the First Faction phase, the Second Faction phase, and the Resolution phase.

 ### Rule conflict resolution